Jagg26/Jagg26/README.md

 I'm a passionate Fullstack Developer.
 I've worked with Java, Node, React, Angular, among other technologies...

-- 🔭 I’m currently working @ITResources
+- 🔭 I’m currently working @Qualtrics
 - 👯 I’m looking to collaborate on any Open Source Project
 - 💬 Ask me about anything  or you can contact me: john.ale26@gmail.com